ma1ted/extension-workshop/src/content/documentation/publish/package-your-extension.md

 1. Open the directory containing your extension's files.

-2. Select files and directories needed to implement your extension, exclude those files that aren't needed to run the extension, such as `.git`, graphic sources, and similar files.
+2. Select files and directories needed to implement your extension; exclude those files that aren't needed to run the extension, such as `.git`, graphic sources, and similar files.

 3. Open the shortcut menu and click **Send to** then **Compressed (zipped) folder**.